thechiragvaishnav-dotcom/UFW-Firewall-Configuration/README.md

   ![](images/image42.png)

-When you add a rule like sudo ufw allow http, UFW creates a rule for both protocols.
+When you add a rule like <code>sudo ufw allow http</code>, UFW creates a rule for both protocols.
 You can see this in the status output:

 ![](images/image43.png)